ibireme/YYKit/README.md

 About
 ==============
 I want to use the APIs as if it was provided by system, so I don't add prefix in these categories.
-You should try the sub-projects above first.
+I don't recommend using the `YYKit` directly, you should try the separated components first.

 License
 ==============